-So, the first step in living and being happy even when facing obstacles is realizing that we are going to hit bumps along the roads we will travel, and we can’t always predict when they will happen.
+So, the first step in living and being happy even when facing obstacles is realizing that we will hit bumps along the roads we will travel, and we can’t always predict when they will happen.

-Keeping this perspective helps us to stay positive and remain joyful even through tough times because we realize that the situation is temporary.
+Keeping this perspective helps us to stay positive and remain joyful even through tough times because we realize the situation is temporary.

 “Hope is important because it can make the present moment less difficult to bear.
 If we believe that tomorrow will be better, we can bear a hardship today,”—Thich Nhat Hanh

-While we must accept that problems are a part of reality and will occur, we must never allow them to encompass all our time and thoughts.
+While we accept problems are a part of reality and will occur, we must never allow them to encompass all our time and thoughts.